| Residences | Occupations |

 Stateside Service & Mediterranean Theater

-Not long after, Anderson volunteered for the U.S. Army.
-According to his Individual Deceased Personnel File (I.D.P.F.), Anderson joined the military on November 7, 1940.
+Not long after, Anderson volunteered for the U.S. Army, enlisting on November 7, 1940.
 A Journal-Every Evening article stated that he “enlisted for service in the army at the Delaware recruiting district, postoffice [sic] building” and would initially be assigned to the Medical Department at Fort DuPont, Delaware.
-However, at some point he transferred to the Infantry Branch.

-Anderson’s I.D.P.F. includes a copy of a telegram from the Adjutant General to Anderson’s wife dated December 15, 1942 stating: “REFERENCE MY TELEGRAM NO[V]EMBER 27 AM GRATIFIED TO INFORM YOU THE COMMANDING GENERAL WESTERN EUROPEAN AREA HAS REPORTED THAT YOUR HUSBAND PRIVATE LAWRENCE J ANDERSON PREVIOUSLY REPORTED MISSING WAS FOUND AND HAS RETURNED TO DUTY”
+Anderson’s individual deceased personnel file (I.D.P.F.) includes a copy of a telegram from the Adjutant General to Anderson’s wife dated December 15, 1942, stating: “REFERENCE MY TELEGRAM NO[V]EMBER 27 AM GRATIFIED TO INFORM YOU THE COMMANDING GENERAL WESTERN EUROPEAN AREA HAS REPORTED THAT YOUR HUSBAND PRIVATE LAWRENCE J ANDERSON PREVIOUSLY REPORTED MISSING WAS FOUND AND HAS RETURNED TO DUTY[.]”

 D-Day in Normandy